-The policy requires early retirement benefits be paid in three equal annual installments beginning July 1, 2020.
+The policy requires early retirement benefits be paid in three equal annual installments beginning July 1, 2022.

-At June 30, 2020, the City has obligations to eleven participants with a total liability of \$171,285.
-Early retirement expenditures for the year ended June 30, 2020 totaled \$85,642.
+At June 30, 2022, the City has obligations to eleven participants with a total liability of \$171,285.
+Early retirement expenditures for the year ended June 30, 2022 totaled \$85,642.

-5. Section 403.23 of the Code of Iowa requires cities with urban renewal areas to approve and file an Annual Urban Renewal Report on or before December 1.
+5. Section 384.22(2)(a) of the Code of Iowa requires cities with urban renewal areas to approve and file an Annual Urban Renewal Report on or before December 1.

 It also requires an audit of cities to include an examination of the City's compliance with the annual urban renewal reporting requirements.
 As such, the auditor is required to include a statutory comment on the Annual Urban Renewal Report, regardless of whether there are any instances of non-compliance or not.
-An example to report non-compliance is included as item IV-J-20 in the Schedule of Findings and Questioned Costs of the Sample GAAP City report.
+An example to report non-compliance is included as item IV-J-21 in the Schedule of Findings and Questioned Costs of the Sample GAAP City report.
 The following is an example statutory comment if no instances of non-compliance are noted:

-Annual Urban Renewal Report - The Annual Urban Renewal Report was properly approved and certified to the Iowa Department of Management on or before December 1 and no exceptions were noted.
+Annual Urban Renewal Report - The Annual Urban Renewal Report was properly approved and certified to the Iowa Department of Management on or before December 1 as required by Chapter 384.22(2)(a) of the Code of Iowa and no exceptions were noted.